Email marketing is vital for eCommerce.

 How you do this as a business differs, with some strategies working more effectively than others would.
 Customer acquisition is all about developing relationships with users who’ve yet to engage with the business enough in order to buy from them.

 8 email acquisition strategies for growing your email list

 2020 was an odd year.
 But as our podcast covers, email marketing offered a lot of value, and it will this year.

 While we’d all love a magic button, we could push that automatically generated a huge list of happy, ready-to-play customers, the truth is that button doesn’t exist.

 It’s gonna take time and effort to generate the leads you’re wanting, but not every idea out there works or will work for you.

 So we dove deep into our own findings and what’s been working for our customers, then boiled it down to five of the best, time-testing tactics to help you grow your eCommerce email list.

-1. Take advantage of high traffic pages
+1. Use pop-ups on your high traffic pages

 I know, I know.
 This isn’t anything new, but it does work… if you can do it right.